alcferreira/alcferreira/README.md

 - 🔭 Currently working as the frontend leader on [WhatsGood](http://sourcewhatsgood.com/) a plataform that connects local producers to the local community
-- 💬 I'm open for mentoring people who are starting their career on technology, send me message ;)
+- 💬 I'm open for mentoring people who are starting their career on technology, send me a message ;)
 - 📫 You can reach me on twitter: [https://twitter.com/alcferreira](alcferreira)